ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 to the living, of his receiving in lieu so considerable a sum as three thousand pounds, again was she forced to hesitate.
-She put down the letter, weighed every circumstance with what she meant to be impartiality--deliberated on the probability of each statement--but with little success.
+She put down the letter, weighed every circumstance with what she meant to be impartiality -- deliberated on the probability of each statement -- but with little success.
 On both sides it was only assertion.
 Again she read on; but every line proved more clearly that the affair, which she had believed it impossible that any contrivance could so represent as to